kevinpurdy/kevinpurdy.github.io/_posts/2020-11-11-home_assistant.markdown

       - weather.home
       - weather.dark_sky
 ```
 Save the file when you're done (the red "disk" button in the upper-right corner).
 Make sure you've got your snapshot backup downloaded, then reboot your Home Assistant (Supervisor->System->Host System->Reboot).
 If it works ... nothing changes, really.
 You might check on your System Metrics every so often to make sure your RAM usage is okay.
-On my Pi 4 with 4 GB, I've rarely used more than 24% memory.
+On my Pi 3B+ with 2 GB RAM, I've rarely used more than 24% memory.

 ## Set Up External Access